ngendah/learn-kubernetes/README.md

 A pod is a "collection" of containers which together form a unit of deployment.

-For example, modern web application are composed of a web app that is connected to an API backend.
-The two applications would be containerized separately but be connected in some way in order to form a single unit.
+For example, modern web application are composed of a web frontend that is connected to an API backend.
+The two applications are usually containerized separately and connected together through some network layer in order to form a single unit.
 Its this single unit that is considered as a unit of deployment.

-But in other times we might not have mutiple separate apps, but instead just a single app, for example an API service.
-This also are considered as single unit of deployments.
+Other times we might not have mutiple separate apps, but instead just a single app, for example an API service.
+This can also be considered as single unit of deployments.

   b.
 Service

   c.
 Cluster